CjSidharth/rotaract-dao/README.md

 - **Secure, Timelock-Controlled Treasury**: The DAO's funds are held in a secure Treasury contract.
 Funds can only be transferred after a proposal has been successfully voted on and has passed a mandatory security time delay (Timelock).
 - **Autonomous & Immutable**: Once deployed, the core rules of the DAO are made immutable by transferring ownership of the system to the Timelock itself, removing any single point of failure.

+# System Architecture
+The system operates through a clear chain of command, ensuring separation of powers:
+Members (vote with $RTC) ➔ RotaractGovernor (The Voting Machine) ➔ RotaractTimelock (The Secure Executor) ➔ Treasury (The Vault)

 # Prerequisites
 - foundry
 - npm